SysKitTeam/docs-point/governance-and-automation/lifecycle-management/enable-lifecycle-management.md

 **Lifecycle Management Automation** is available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

-To use the advantages of **Lifecycle Management Automation** in **SysKit Point**, you need to:
+To use the advantages of **Lifecycle Management Automation** in **Syskit Point**, you need to:

 * **Set up e-mail settings**
-* **Enable the SysKit Point Collaborators role**
+* **Enable the Syskit Point Collaborators role**
 * **Configure Lifecycle Management Automation in settings**

 {% hint style="warning" %}
-**Please note!** Only users assigned to the **SysKit Point Admin** role can access and configure Settings in SysKit Point.
+**Please note!** Only users assigned to the **Syskit Point Admin** role can access and configure Settings in Syskit Point.
 {% endhint %}

 ## Enable Lifecycle Management

 To start with the configuration, open the **Settings** &gt; **Governance** &gt; **Lifecycle Management** screen.

 The screen shows **additional actions** required before enabling the Lifecycle Management automation feature.
-For example, if you have not enabled the **SysKit Point Collaborators** role.
+For example, if you have not enabled the **Syskit Point Collaborators** role.

 ![Lifecycle Management - Additional Action Required](../../.gitbook/assets/enable-lifecycle-management_collaborators-disabled.png)

 {% hint style="info" %}
-Use the following links and learn how to [set up e-mail](../../configuration/set-up-email.md) and enable [SysKit Point Collaborators](../../configuration/enable-role-based-access.md#syskit-point-collaborators-1).
+Use the following links and learn how to [set up e-mail](../../configuration/set-up-email.md) and enable [Syskit Point Collaborators](../../configuration/enable-role-based-access.md#syskit-point-collaborators-1).
 {% endhint %}

 Once all requirements are met, on the Lifecycle Management settings screen, you can: